godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

     rd.ComputeListEnd();

-Note that we are dispatching the compute shader with 5 work groups in the x-axis, and one in the others.
-Since we have 2 local invocations in the x-axis (specified in our shader) 10 compute shader invocations will be launched in total.
+Note that we are dispatching the compute shader with 5 work groups in the X axis, and one in the others.
+Since we have 2 local invocations in the X axis (specified in our shader), 10 compute shader invocations will be launched in total.
 If you read or write to indices outside of the range of your buffer, you may access memory outside of your shaders control or parts of other variables which may cause issues on some hardware.